joshpetit/toggle_dnd/README.md

 # toggle_dnd
-A shell script to toggle do not disturb on and off in the gnome desktop environment
+A shell script to toggle do not disturb on and off in the gnome desktop environment.

-### Instillation and Usage
+### Installation and Usage
 ```
 $ git clone https://github.com/joshpetit/toggle_dnd.git
 $ cd toggle_dnd